deweylab/detonate/rsem-eval/README.md

 ## <a name="example"></a> Example

-We have a toy example in folder 'examples'.
-The true transcript is stored at file 'toy_ref.fa'.
+We have a toy example in the 'examples' folder of the detonate distribution.
+A single true transcript is stored at file 'toy_ref.fa'.
 The single-end, 76bp reads generated from this transcript are stored in file 'toy_SE.fq'.
-In addition, we have three different assemblies based on the data: 'toy_assembly_1.fa', 'toy_assembly_2.fa' and 'toy_assembly_3.fa'.
-We also know the true transcript is from mouse and thus use 'mouse.txt' under 'true_transcript_length_distribution' as our transcript length parameter file.
+In addition, we have three different assemblies based on the data:
+'toy_assembly_1.fa', 'toy_assembly_2.fa' and 'toy_assembly_3.fa'.
+We also know
+the true transcript is from mouse and thus use 'mouse.txt' under 'true_transcript_length_distribution' as our transcript length parameter file.

-We run
+We run (assuming that we are in the rsem-eval directory)

-    rsem-eval-calculate-score -p 8 \
+    ./rsem-eval-calculate-score -p 8 \
     			  --transcript-length-parameters true_transcript_length_distribution/mouse.txt \
-			      examples/toy_SE.fq \
+			      ../examples/toy_SE.fq \
-			      examples/toy_assembly_1.fa \
+			      ../examples/toy_assembly_1.fa \
 			      toy_assembly_1
 			      76